 Remote employees—while not physically working at your office— still need training.
 In fact, despite some limitations of learning remote, the success of remote employees and distributed workforces often depends, as much or more than their in-office counterparts, on structured training.
 Several factors have historically prevented remote learners from a full learning experience, but there are steps to mitigate this.
-With a little bit of planning and a software like Lessonly, remote learners can feel right at home.
+With a little bit of planning and remote training software like Lessonly, remote learners can feel right at home.

 Remote learning engagement is hard

 Thanks to technology, employees can often do jobs miles or continents away from their home office.
 Companies can spend lots of money gathering all their remote employees together for on-site training, or can significantly reduce those expenses by opting for an online learning program.
 Still, feedback from the Lessonly PeerView group, a select group of Lessonly customers, is consistent: keeping remote employees engaged during learning and training is difficult.

 PeerView often discusses different tactics for remote training, ranging from a streaming laptop for in-person meetings, to making all team members, including in-house employees, take training remotely and doing a group video chat.
 The solution is often difficult and inelegant, and the PeerView group isn’t alone in this struggle.

 For example, Statuspage.io wrote a blog about their experience trying to set up a remote team, and their eventual decision against it.
 “One of the biggest drawbacks to remote teams is the negative effect [it has] on an organization’s ability to communicate and work together.
 This impacts us pretty significantly.”
 Communication came up again—as the most frequent response—in this informal poll asking remote workers to identify their biggest challenge when working from home.
 Two screens sit between the main office and remote employees, and getting them to the screen is easy.
 But how do you keep their attention?